SUMMER FINANCIAL AID AWARDS

 Federal Pell Grant: The Financial Aid Office will automatically review Pell Grant eligibility for all enrolled students who have a current FAFSA on file.
 If it is determined that the student has eligibility for summer, the student must also be meeting SAP to qualify.

-Pennsylvania State Grant: Students, who are eligible for a Pennsylvania State Grant through PHEAA, may choose to apply in the summer.
+Pennsylvania State Grant: Students, who are eligible for a Pennsylvania State Grant through PHEAA, may choose to apply for a summer grant award.

 - Eligible students working on a bachelor’s degree are eligible for up to 8 full-time semesters of the Pennsylvania State Grant.
 Summer grants are included in the total amount and taking a grant in the summer could result in losing a grant in a future semester.

-- PHEAA requires that all eligible recipients are enrolled at least half–time (6 credits) and attendance must last at least 8 weeks long.
-Because both Summer Session 1 and 2, are each only 5 weeks long, a student would need to be enrolled in 3 credits Summer Session 1 and 3 credits in Summer Session 2 to qualify.
+- PHEAA requires that all eligible recipients are enrolled at least half–time (6 credits).
 If you are unsure whether you are satisfying this requirement, please contact the Financial Aid Office for clarification.

 - Students must also be meeting academic progress requirements for PHEAA in order to be eligible.